Acacia Dining Table - Robust Wood with Character

 View all acacia tables All wooden dining tablesMore Inspiration

-Acacia is also used for outdoor furniture because of its resistance to moisture and sunlight.
+Acacia is also used for outdoor furniture due to its resistance to moisture and sunlight.
 This makes the wood exceptionally suitable for use in indoor and outdoor areas.

-- Extremely hard and robust: Acacia is one of the hard wood types that are resistant to damage and decay, keeping the furniture looking good for longer.
+- Extremely hard and robust: Acacia is one of the hard wood types that are resistant to damage and decay, which keeps the furniture beautiful for longer.

-- Natural beauty: The unique colors and texture of acacia make every dining table a unique piece of art.
+- Natural beauty: The unique colors and texture of acacia make each dining table a unique piece of art.

 At Industrial Home, we offer various stools, including boucle, velvet, and faux leather options.
 These perfectly complement the characterful beauty of your acacia dining table.